 Welcome to the legal profession!
 You have been admitted on a day of otherwise considerable significance, with the commencement formally of the new court year.
-Earlier, at the Ann Street Presbyterian Church, representatives of all branches of the legal profession joined in the traditional way to affirm publicly what is the essence of our commitment - public service.
+Earlier, at St John's Cathedral, representatives of all branches of the legal profession joined in the traditional way to affirm publicly what is the essence of our commitment - public service.
 While the profession is sometimes criticized for material self-interest, the Queensland profession shows a lively commitment to pro bono work, and other public contribution, and I sincerely hope you will join in that.
 The dimension of your new qualification is not confined to the intellectual: the moral acuity which has brought you to this milestone will we hope lead you to a real concern for the legal affairs of the weak, the marginalized and the friendless.

 These ceremonies are attended by a fair degree of ceremonial tradition.
 Its purpose is to remind you of high significance of the responsibility you now undertake.
-Of course tradition is not immutable, as we have seen recently in Britain with proposed abolition of the centuries old post of Lord Chancellor.
-But the traditions which characterize our professional approach are I believe beneficial.
+Of course tradition is not immutable, but the traditions which characterize our professional approach are I believe beneficial.
 Representing those who in abstruse fields cannot represent themselves is a grand mission, and properly presented as such.